 Student Accommodation and Services

-To assist students who would otherwise need to travel a long distance to study, or have other reasons for not being able to live at home while they are studying, some post-secondary education providers have student accommodation available, both on and off campus.
+If you would otherwise need to travel a long distance to study, or have other reasons for not being able to live at home while studying, some post-secondary education providers have student accommodation available, both on and off campus.

 The main options for student accommodation may include some or all of the following:

 - on-campus residential colleges, including private rooms for individuals and/or shared apartments

 - off-campus residential housing - often purpose built for students with private or shared accommodation, on-site management and student-focussed shared facilities e.g. Unilodge, Hive, Urbanest, etc

 - database listings of private rental accommodation in nearby suburbs, accessed through the education provider’s housing/accommodation service.

 On-campus accommodation can provide an excellent base for students with disability to attend classes, but it also involves financial commitment and needs to be considered carefully so that you make a decision that’s right for you.

 Some of the questions that you should consider might include:

 - Do I prefer to live by myself, or with others?